stackitcloud/terraform-provider-stackit/docs/resources/public_ip_associate.md

 page_title: "stackit_public_ip_associate Resource - stackit"
 subcategory: ""
 description: |-
   Associates an existing public IP to a network interface.
-This is useful for situations where you have a pre-allocated public IP or unable to use the stackit_public_ip resource to create a new public IP.Must have a region specified in the provider configuration.
+This is useful for situations where you have a pre-allocated public IP or unable to use the stackit_public_ip resource to create a new public IP.
+Must have a region specified in the provider configuration.
-  The stackit_public_ip_associate resource should never be used together with the stackit_public_ip resource.Both resources have control of the network_interface association.
+  The stackit_public_ip_associate resource should never be used together with the stackit_public_ip resource.Both resources have control of the stackit_network_interface association.
 If used together, this will lead to conflicts.
   ~> This resource is in beta and may be subject to breaking changes in the future.
 Use with caution.
 See our guide https://registry.terraform.io/providers/stackitcloud/stackit/latest/docs/guides/opting_into_beta_resources for how to opt-in to use beta resources.
 ---

 # stackit_public_ip_associate (Resource)

 Associates an existing public IP to a network interface.
-This is useful for situations where you have a pre-allocated public IP or unable to use the `stackit_public_ip` resource to create a new public IP.Must have a `region` specified in the provider configuration.
+This is useful for situations where you have a pre-allocated public IP or unable to use the `stackit_public_ip` resource to create a new public IP.
+Must have a `region` specified in the provider configuration.
-The `stackit_public_ip_associate` resource should never be used together with the `stackit_public_ip` resource.Both resources have control of the network_interface association.
+The `stackit_public_ip_associate` resource should never be used together with the `stackit_public_ip` resource.Both resources have control of the `stackit_network_interface` association.
 If used together, this will lead to conflicts.

 ~> This resource is in beta and may be subject to breaking changes in the future.
 Use with caution.
 See our [guide](https://registry.terraform.io/providers/stackitcloud/stackit/latest/docs/guides/opting_into_beta_resources) for how to opt-in to use beta resources.